-The reverse head and shoulders formation (also known as inverse H&S formation) is one of the most popular and reliable formations used in technical analysis.
+The reverse head and shoulders formation (also known as inverse head and shoulders formation) is one of the most popular and reliable formations used in technical analysis.
 As the name suggests, it has a shape similar to the head and shoulder.
 This head and shoulders bottom pattern usually signals a change in price trend.
 When it occurs the security is likely to move against the previous downtrend.

 Gold and the Reverse Head and Shoulders Pattern